kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 ---
 #### Name Space Simplified
 ---
-In V1, you can call the instance from the new kintoneUIComponent **new Kuc**  So that you can write more concise code.
+In v1, you can call the instance from the new kintoneUIComponent **new Kuc**  So that you can write more concise code.

-- Code in V0
+- Code in v0
 ```
 const text = new kintoneUIComponent.Text({
-  placeholder: 'キーワードを入力してください'
+  placeholder: 'Enter keywords'
 });
 ```

-- V1 Code
+- v1 Code
 ```
 const text = new Kuc.Text({
-  placeholder: 'キーワードを入力してください'
+  placeholder: 'Enter keywords'
 });
 ```

-In addition, there is no risk that one of them will be overwritten when the V0 and V1 UMD are loaded in the same app.
+In addition, there is no risk that one of them will be overwritten when the v0 and v1 UMD are loaded in the same app.

 ---
 #### Render () method is not required.
 ---
-In V0, the Element of the component must be returned using the render () method in appendChild for internal implementation reasons.
+In v0, the Element of the component must be returned using the render () method in appendChild for internal implementation reasons.

-In V1, render () is not required by reviewing the design, and the components can be drawn in simpler ways of writing.
+In v1, render () is not required by reviewing the design, and the components can be drawn in simpler ways of writing.

-- Code in V0
+- Code in v0
 ```
 header.appendChild(text.render());
 ```

-- V1 Code
+- v1 Code
 ```
 header.appendChild(text);
 ```